danielcrisp/clip-path-demo/README.md

     npm start

-Open http://localhost:3000 in your browser to view the step of the tutorial.
+Open http://localhost:3000 in your browser to view the steps of the tutorial.